-Cairns labour force (Public Administration and Safety) have a higher proportion of people with high incomes ($1,750 or more per week) than Queensland.
+Cairns labour force (Public Administration and Safety) have a similar proportion of persons with high incomes ($1,750 or more per week) than Queensland.

 The Individual Income levels of the local resident workers are directly linked to their knowledge, experience, qualifications, occupation and skill levels.